libretime/libretime/docs/admin-manual/setup/reverse-proxy.md

 ---
-title: Reverse Proxy
+title: Reverse proxy
-sidebar_position: 5
+sidebar_position: 30
 ---

 In some deployments, the LibreTime server is deployed behind a reverse proxy,